clij/clij-docs/README.md

 Preprogrammed routines are supposed to do GPU image processing for you with given ImageJ macro programming experience.
 The list of preprogrammed routines might be extended depending on the communities needs.

-This is how your code might look like if you do GPU based image processing in ImageJ macro>
+This is how your code might look like if you do GPU based image processing in ImageJ macro:

 ![Image](images/example.png)